-For decades, Universities have conducted independent sleep studies to research and document individual’s dreams and perhaps more importantly, determine what they mean.
+For decades, Universities have conducted independent sleep studies to research and document an individual’s dreams and perhaps, more importantly, determine what they mean.

 Those who did recall their dreams more than often describe the images as fragmented.
 Despite the lack of clarity, many felt convinced that their dreams contained significant symbolism, even if they did not understand the message.
 Often reporting that the scenes in their dreams jump from one event to another as if watching a badly edited movie, they sensed a streaming story but usually lacked the details to connect the dots to clearly define the plot.